anybox/anybox.recipe.odoo/README.rst

           You are encouraged to use an external release script for that kind of purpose.

-.. warning:: the recipe is not yet able to freeze libraries installed
+.. warning:: the recipe will also freeze python distributions installed
-             with the ``gp.vcsdevelop`` extension.
+             with the ``gp.vcsdevelop`` extension but can't currently protect against local modifications.

 OpenERP options
 ---------------